OpenHFT/Chronicle-Map/README.md

 You should set the .entries(..) and .entrySize(..) to those you require.

-# Example : Replicating data between process on different servers
+# Example : Replicating data between process on different servers via TCP

 Lets assume that we had two server, lets call them server1 and server2, if we wished to share a map between them, this is how we could set it up